 The harasser can be the victim’s supervisor, a supervisor from another area, a co-worker, or someone who is not employed by the business, such as a customer or client.

-New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ and PA
+New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ, PA & FL

 Whether you work for a sheriff’s office or anywhere else, if you believe you have been the victim of NYC workplace sexual harassment or discrimination, our team of New York City sexual harassment lawyers strongly urge you to reach out to our law firm for a free consultation.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
-We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania & Washington D.C.
-Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or click here to schedule a free consultation.
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
+We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania & Miami Sexual Harassment is gender-based discrimination and is illegal.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.